NelushGayashan/Python_Developer_Coding_Test/README.md

 ### Problem 4: Dictionary Manipulation

-**Description:** Write a function that sorts a dictionary by its values in ascending order.
+**Description:** Function that sorts a dictionary by its values in ascending order.

 **File:** `problemFour.py`